Clarifai/old-docs/train.md

 }

 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

 ### Predict With The Model

 Now that we have a trained model.
 We can start making predictions with it.
 In our predict call we need to specify three items.
 The `model id`, `model_version id` and the `input` we want a prediction for.

 *Note: you can repeat the above steps as often as you like.
 By adding more images with concepts and training,